Associate Professor and Director of Faculty Scholarship and ResearchSend a Message

-Sharmila L. Murthy is an Assistant Professor at Suffolk University Law School, where she teaches and writes on issues of property law, environmental law, international environmental law, poverty, and human rights.
+Sharmila L. Murthy is an Associate Professor and Director of Faculty Scholarship and Research at Suffolk University Law School.
+She teaches and writes on issues of property law, environmental law, international environmental law, poverty, and human rights.
+She is widely recognized for her scholarship on access to drinking water and sanitation, and, on state and local action on global climate change.
 A list of her scholarly publications is available.

 Previously, Professor Murthy was a Visiting Scholar at Harvard Kennedy School of Government, where she served as the lead investigator for water for the Project on Innovation and Access to Technologies for Sustainable Development through the Sustainability Science Program.
-She also co-founded the Human Rights to Water and Sanitation Program as a Fellow at Harvard Kennedy School’s Carr Center for Human Rights Policy.
-In addition, Professor Murthy has taught as part of the Water Diplomacy Workshop since 2013.
+She also co-founded the Human Rights to Water and Sanitation Program as a Fellow at Harvard Kennedy Schools Carr Center for Human Rights Policy.
+In addition, Professor Murthy taught for many years in the Water Diplomacy Workshop.
 In 2014, Professor Murthy was selected as a finalist for the United Nations Special Rapporteur on the human right to safe drinking water and sanitation.

 Professor Murthy began her legal career as a public interest poverty lawyer.
 She was awarded a Skadden Fellowship to work with the Legal Aid Society of Middle Tennessee and the Cumberlands, where she created the Refugee and Immigrant Partnership Program for Legal Empowerment and litigated predatory lending and foreclosure rescue scam cases.
 For these efforts, she received the New Advocate of the Year award from the Tennessee Alliance of Legal Services.
 Professor Murthy also litigated complex and class action cases as an associate with Lieff Cabraser Heimann & Bernstein, where she represented members of the public in mortgage fraud and natural resource cases.